Frequently Asked Questions

 How do subscriptions work?

 Because we offer some ongoing products, such as NOW and The Comics Journal magazine, we offer subscriptions for those who want to pay in advance and receive new issues as they release.
-Subscriptions are billed on a one- or two-year cycle, regardless of how many issues come out in that time period.
+Subscriptions are billed on a two- or three-year cycle, regardless of how many issues come out in that time period.
 You will always receive all issues you pre-pay for, even if the subscription renews before you have received all previous issues you paid for.

 For example, if you purchase a subscription to The Comics Journal, good for four issues, you will receive four issues even if one of the issues is delayed.
 If the next payment comes due before you have received four issues and you cancel your subscription, you will still receive all four issues you pre-paid for, unless you ask for a refund.
 If you continue your subscription, you will receive all four issues you paid for with the first payment, as well as the four additional issues in your second payment.